Sully001/landing-page/README.md

 # landing-page
-Landing Page Project from The Odin Project
+Landing Page Project from The Odin Project using HTML & CSS (flexbox)